• Skip to primary navigation

 Whipping Egg Whites

-If you have never whipped egg whites, it is an easy process and you watch the magic of food science work right before your eyes.
+If you have never whipped egg whites, it is an easy process, and you watch the magic of food science work right before your eyes.
 This is as simple as getting out your stand mixer and putting it on high for a few minutes.
-Here is an egg whipping video that explains the process well and we want to end up with firm peaks, so on the medium end of stiffness.

 Can I Whip Egg Whites By Hand

-I am lucky enough to have a nice KitchenAid [Affiliate Link] and I cannot recommend it enough, but you can do this by hand.
+I am lucky enough to have a nice KitchenAid [Affiliate Link], and I cannot recommend it enough, but you can do this by hand.
 People did bake things by hand before electricity, right?
 The difference is the amount of time and effort.

 I suggest baking this cake for 45 minutes and then performing the toothpick test.
 If you are unfamiliar with the toothpick test, it is a simple way to check and make sure all of the insides of that yummy cake are appropriately finished.

-The toothpick test is completed by opening up that oven and picking up a clean, dry toothpick.
+The toothpick test is completed by opening that oven and picking up a clean, dry toothpick.
 Stick that toothpick straight down into the center of the cake and lift it back up.
-Take a look at the toothpick.
-If there are not any cake bits, batter, or remnants on it, your cake is done.

 If, however, it does not come out clean, it means your cake needs more time.
 At 45 minutes, I suggest baking for another 5 minutes and doing the same thing again.
 Repeat until this dang cake is done.